Branson Tri-Lakes News

 The Branson Tri-Lakes News is the local newspaper covering Branson, Taney County and Stone County in Missouri, and traces its roots to the oldest publications in Taney County.

-Since 2009, it publishes twice a week on Wednesday and Saturday.
-It used to be published five times a week.
+Starting in 2009 it published twice a week on Wednesday and Saturday, having formerly published five times a week.

 In 1992, the Taney County Republican merged with the Branson Beacon, the White River Leader, and the Southwest Missourian to form the Branson Tri-Lakes Daily News.
 It retained that name until it stopped being a daily newspaper in 2009.

 The Taney County Republican began publishing in 1895.
 The Branson Tri-Lakes News recognized 100 years of continuous publication by itself and its various precursors in January 2012.

-Branson Tri-Lakes News was acquired by Lancaster Management Inc in November 2013.
+Branson Tri-Lakes News was acquired by Lancaster Management Inc (LMI) in November 2013.

-The paper also produces several regular special publications including the monthly entertainment-themed Branson This Week.
-All of its publications, including both editions of the Branson Tri-Lakes News, are full color.
+The paper also produced several regular special publications including the monthly entertainment-themed Branson This Week.
+All of its publications, including both editions of the Branson Tri-Lakes News, were full color.

+In July 2026, the newspaper announced its closure, along with the closure of two other LMI publications in the area, the Barry County Advertiser and the Stone County Republican.

+It was reopened by local business owners after a brief closure.